AP0096/Solutions/README.md

 The algorithm relies on a fundamental mathematical property of deviation: if every element in a group must be within a specific limit (d/2) of the group's mean, the maximum difference between any two elements in that group cannot exceed (d).

-Using this, the grouping process follows a streamlined, deterministic path:
+Using this, the grouping process follows the following path:

 1. The dataset is sorted in ascending order.
 2. The algorithm iterates through the sorted array, building a contiguous block starting from the first element.